 In Suikoden II, you become branded as traitor's to your home country, and upon first returning to Kyaro, are arrested.
 After being rescued from your imminent execution, you're unable to return there until quite late in the game, around the time when you lay siege to the country's capital.

 In Suikoden III, Hugo experiences this early on when the Zexen Knights invade and burn down Karaya Village.
 Also implied for Watari, whose ninja clan is set to kill him for abandoning them.

 Averted in Suikoden IV.
 Though you are scapegoated and exiled for a crime you didn't commit early in the game, you do eventually come back.
 Given the circumstances of your return, it's not a very happy occasion.
 And it's not really your homeland anyway.
 Ironically your original home is one of the first places you visit after you are exiled.

 In Suikoden V, you are forced to leave home when the palace is attacked and the hero's parents are killed, and are unable to return to Sol Falena until winning every battle in the game.

 InuYasha: Secret of the Cursed Mask (which has little to do with a cursed mask) the main character is yanked out of his or her time and can't return.
 Kagome's normal method of using the well is established early on to not work for the protagonist.

-In Terranigma, Ark is literally unable to return to his home in the underworld, as the portal in the ground closed after he went to the surface.
+In Terranigma, Ark is literally unable to return to his home in the underworld, as the portal in the ground closes after he goes to the surface.
 The game plays with this idea, allowing him to purchase a home in the surface world, but it only serves to heighten a sense of homesickness which the character comments on in one of the climaxes.
-In the end, he is finally allowed to return home...
-Only for him to seal it away by necessity, since his home was the domain of Dark Gaia.
+In the end, he is finally allowed to return home... only for him to seal it away by necessity, since his home was the domain of Dark Gaia.

 Knights of the Old Republic: Jedi certainly aren't supposed to go home.
 Or have any contact with their family ever again, for that matter.